Lone Wolf McQuade

-Lone Wolf McQuade is a 1983 American Western film directed by Steve Carver and starring Chuck Norris, David Carradine, Barbara Carrera, L.Q.
+Lone Wolf McQuade is a 1983 American Neo-western action film directed by Steve Carver and starring Chuck Norris, David Carradine, Barbara Carrera, L.Q.
 Jones, R.G.
 Armstrong, Leon Isaac Kennedy and Robert Beltran.

 Plot

-J.J.
-McQuade (Norris) is a former Marine and a Texas Ranger who prefers to work alone and carries a large .44 Magnum revolver for a duty sidearm.
-He lives in an old, run-down house in the middle of nowhere with a pet wolf.
+Texas Ranger Jim "J.J."
+McQuade, a former Marine, prefers to work alone, packing a large .44 Magnum revolver as his duty sidearm.
+He lives in a dilapidated house in the middle of nowhere in solitude, except for his pet wolf.